wonlab101/AbetaGWAS_public_release/README.md

 > This repository includes code and plots.
 Exploratory analysis and intermediate processing files are too large for this repository.

-> The summary statistic are available from Zendo at [link].
+> The summary statistic are available from Zenodo at [link].

 ## Description